Key Points

 If a process measure has never been charted, it is almost certain that it will be out of control.
 When you first start studying a process with a control chart, you will usually see a variety of special causes.
 To find the sources, begin a study of the status of critical process components.

-When a special cause source cannot be found, it will become common to the process.
+When a special cause source cannot be found, it will become common in the process.
 As time goes on, the special causes repeat and cease being special.
 They then increase the natural or common cause variation in the process.

 Let’s define quality as minimum variation around an appropriate target.
 The study of variation using a control chart is one way to tell if the process variation is increasing or if the center is moving away from the desired target over time.